What is a Cryptocurrency?

 Are they a good investment?
 I genuinely have no idea.
 Unlike investing in an asset-backed security or a stock or bond backed by a company, bitcoins are difficult to value.
 If I wanted to invest in Amazon’s stock, I could look up Amazon’s financial statements and see how their revenue streams are doing, what they’re investing in to grow their company in the future, how they’re managing their cash, and a whole load of other data points.
-A good investment has to do with the link between price and value; am I getting a good deal for what I’m paying?
+A good investment has to do with the link between price and value; am I getting a good deal for what I’m spending?
 It’s difficult to answer that question when it comes to cryptocurrencies because there is no basis for value.
 How much should a bitcoin be worth and why?
 Those questions are really hard to answer without a basis for valuation.
 Furthermore, when we can’t answer those questions, investing begins to look a lot more like speculation.